-Calibration can really be a moving target for most LCS measuring PM2.5.
+Calibration can really be a moving target for most LCS measuring PM{2.5}.
 Given that LCS operate on optical scattering principle, changes in optical properties of particulate matter impact LCS response.
 These properties (like size distribution, humidity-response, etc.) change frequently in urban areas and with different seasons.
 Thus, calibration factor can differ not only with location but also with time.
-For example, calibrations in Delhi don't hold in Bengaluru, and calibrations done in summer may not hold in monsoon or winter.
+For example, calibrations from one region may not apply in another, and calibrations done in summer may not hold in monsoon or winter.
 To address this issue, it is advisable to maintain one LCS colocated with the reference monitor (eg. a Beta Attenuated Monitor (BAM) within the general study area.